GSS Institute of Technology: Student life

 Students participate in technical and cultural societies and clubs, to develop their managerial and technical skills.

 Robotics club

 The club organises robotics events and workshops in techfest and other times, round the year.
 A final year student is generally selected as a chairperson of the club.

 Festivals

 Students celebrate technical and cultural festivals held in every even semester of the academic year.
 "Kalataranga" is the major attraction which held in month of April every year.
 Many reputed colleges affiliated to university take part in this festival.

 Library

 The Central Library serves the needs of students, faculty and staff members.
 The library has CD-Rom, on-line databases, journals, audio and video cassettes, dissertations and project reports.
 Senior Faculties and professors are actively involved in writing journals and books.

 Controversy

-The college has been disaffiliated from VTU.
-Ref No. VTU/REG/2014-15/4000 dated 02/08/2014.
+The collegeRef No. VTU/REG/2014-15/4000 dated 02/08/2014.